mrinterestfull/modwsgideploy/modwsgideploy/README.rst

 3. myapp.wsgi is an modwsgi script that is called from myapp apache2 file
 4. test.wsgi is a test script that you can call to see if you modwsgi was properly installed and working.

 Edit myapp.conf file to change any paths and/or apache configurations.
-Then copy to apache2 folder.
+Then copy to apache2 folder in /etc/apache2/sites-available/.

 On Debian Linux operating system I copy this file to::